StAlphonsos/osdhud/README.md

   I call this the Caveman Theory of Human/Computer Interaction:
   PUNCH COMPUTER TO MAKE IT GO.

-The first time osdhud is invoked it will daemonize itself and listen on a Unix-domain socket; by default it lives in your home directory.
-We do this so that osdhud can keep running statistics on things like network utilization in the background.
-Obviously these statistics get better the longer osdhud runs.
-If you want to start osdhud without bringing up the display use the `-n` option; this can be useful in your `~/.xinitrc` or similar script if you don't want the HUD to flash for a few seconds when you start X windows.

 ## Building and Installing

-Use the build.sh script in the top-level directory to invoke make.
+Use the make.sh script in the top-level directory to invoke make.
 It either uses -f BSDmakefile or -f GNUmakefile depending on what the native make command says.
-Any arguments are passed directly to the `make`
+Any arguments are passed directly to the `make` invocation:
-invocation:

-  $ ./build.sh
+  $ ./make.sh
   The following targets are useful:
     help              produce this message
     all               build stuff